 How do oil companies use time-lapse seismic surveys to make better decisions?
 The workflow connects geophysics to reservoir engineering to operations.
 4D seismic amplitude difference maps and pressure-saturation separation results feed directly into infill drilling location selection, helping teams prioritize targets with the highest remaining oil saturation.

 Well intervention timing, including decisions about when to shut in producers seeing early water breakthrough or when to convert producers to injectors, benefits from 4D seismic confirmation of flood front positions.
+For enhanced oil recovery programs, 4D seismic is a monitoring backbone.

+Polymer flood, WAG (water-alternating-gas), and CO₂ injection projects all benefit from time-lapse seismic confirmation that injected fluids are moving through the intended reservoir volume rather than channeling through high-permeability streaks.
 Integrating 4D seismic with production data, well logs, and dynamic reservoir models creates a closed-loop reservoir management workflow where the model is continuously updated as new time-lapse data arrives.

 Is 4D Seismic Right for Your Reservoir?